open-mr-project/open-mr-project.github.io/docs/software-registry.md

 ## Binary R packages from MRCIEU R-universe

-We maintain the MRCIEU R-universe <https://mrcieu.r-universe.dev> which distributes binary R packages for several operating systems (Windows, macOS with Intel processors, and Ubuntu Linux Jammy).
-We have included alot of MR related R packages.
-Do let us know if you would like us to add a package.
+We maintain the MRCIEU R-universe <https://mrcieu.r-universe.dev> which distributes binary R packages for many MR related packages which are currently only available on GitHub.
+The binaries are available for several operating systems; Windows, macOS with Intel processors, and Ubuntu Linux 22.04 Jammy Jellyfish.

+If you would like a package added please open an issue [here](https://github.com/MRCIEU/mrcieu.r-universe.dev/issues).

 ### How to use the MRCIEU R-universe